mellissabm/mellissabm.github.io/_pages/students.md

 While TAing data science courses, numerous students inquired about research opportunities to further hone their skills and gain hands-on experience.
 Since 2021, I have trained and managed over a dozen exceptional undergraduates to help me collect original data for my dissertation project.
 Hearing my RAs' perspectives on the data and project has been invaluable to my research.

-If you are a current Vanderbilt undergraduate who is interested in congressional elections, considering graduate school in political science or a related field, or otherwise wishing to gain hands-on experience with research and data collection, you may inquire about research assistant opportunities by emailing me at [mellissa.b.meisels@vanderbilt.edu](mailto:mellissa.b.meisels@vanderbilt.edu).
-During the semester, I also hold a drop-in office hour for current and prospective research assistants in my office (inside CSDI, on the 3rd floor of Commons).
+If you are a current Vanderbilt undergraduate who is interested in congressional elections, considering graduate school in political science or a related field, or otherwise wishing to gain hands-on experience with research and data collection, you may inquire about research assistant opportunities by emailing me at [mellissa.b.meisels@vanderbilt.edu](mailto:mellissa.b.meisels@vanderbilt.edu). **For Fall 2022, my drop-in office hour for current and prospective research assistants is held from 2-3pm in my office (inside CSDI, on the 3rd floor of Commons).**

 Some of my current and former research assistants are listed below: